 With apologies for the hiatus, but my right hand has been severed metaphorically.
 On a scale from Pong to launching a Global Positioning Satellite, my comfort and reliance upon technology falls in the mid-level range.
 At work, a computer shut down means I am dead in the water.
 At home, my list of television shows saved to my DVR hovers consistently at zero, since I find the technology to be of little interest to me.
 In my car, I love tapping Pandora to identify new songs that I might enjoy, but a spiral-bound map is always preferred to a Garmin (see Traveling With Boys from November 2011).

-I love the conveniences technology brings to my life, and besides my professional dependence, I never defined myself by the hardware and software around me until my beloved netbook unexpectedly died three days into my epic vacation.
+I love the conveniences technology brings to my life, and besides my professional dependence, I never defined myself by the hardware and software around me until my beloved netbook unexpectedly died three days into my epic vacation (see Computer Guru and Cupcake Godsend from June 2015).
 Lost to virtual inner space are three days of photographs and videos full of memories, and while I found ways to manage moving forward (new SD card, borrowed hotel business centers, etc.), I found my greatest loss in the Hard-Drive Catastrophe of 2012 became how much my little electronic friend suited my blogging.
-Suddenly, sitting at another screen felt less creative, less inspiring, and less like my fading friend.
+Suddenly, sitting at another screen felt less creative, less inspiring, and less like my fading friend (see Blue Screen of Death from January 2022).

 Consider the feeling when a common cold begins to take hold: a little achy, maybe a bit feverish, and notably more sluggish as the first day wanes and a collection of microscopic viruses burrow into your system.
 That is how my beloved Ray must have felt as I prodded him on his final day to download the first wave of pictures snapped inside the gates of Yellowstone National Park.
 Maybe I had missed that signs that his performance was lagging, until suddenly, he just sputtered and whimpered and failed to respond; and then, nothing.
 I used my digital camera to grasp an image of his faintly illuminated MS-DOS screen.
 Nearly a week later, realizing my neglect and accepting my loss, did I take my little buddy to a walk-in clinic for ill hardware; a twenty-first century computer witch doctor, whom I affectionately refer to as my knight in shining pre-formed casement.